 It is important to note that certain sensitive information should never be sent to Whisk.

 - Credit Card Information including credit card numbers

 - Passport Numbers

 - PII collected from children under the age of 13

 Privacy and Confidentiality

 Whisk is committed to protecting the privacy of our customers and the confidentiality of their data.
 Information is processed and stored primarily to provide, maintain, protect, and improve current products and to develop new ones.
-In addition to the customer data that is processed, Whisk also collects data from visitors to the Whisk.com website.
-Whisk uses personal information collected through the website to:
+In addition to the customer data that is processed, Whisk also collects data from visitors to the Whisk.com website and mobile applications.
+Whisk uses personal information collected through the website and applications to: